JGAguado/Smart_Powermeter/docs/source/assembly.rst

 ..
 Note::
-  For cutting the trace route of a jumper it's better to **apply less pressure** with the cutter in the beggining **and repeat** the operation several times rather than apply bruit force just once.
+  For cutting the trace route of a jumper it's better to **apply less pressure** with the cutter in the beggining **and repeat** the operation several times rather than apply brute force just once.